RobinS-S/RobinS.Analyzers.EntityFrameworkCore/README.md

 More rules are planned for future releases.

 Contributions are welcome!
-If you have ideas for improvements or new features:
+If you have ideas for improvements or new rules:
-- Open an issue to discuss your proposal
-- Submit a PR with your changes
+- Open an issue to discuss your idea or improvement or just straightaway submit a PR with your changes
 - Ensure tests are included for any new functionality

 ## License